See the latest Normal building permits

 NORMAL

-River City Construction was issued a permit Dec.
-11 for a $9,824,858 addition at Rivian Automotive, 1 N. Rivian Motorway.
+P.J.
+Hoerr was issued a permit Dec.
+18 for a $536,000 fluid fill station at Rivian Automotive, 1 N. Rivian Motorway.

 A look back: Iconic symbols of Bloomington-Normal